botclimber/webScrap/README.md

 # webScrap
-Standvirtual powered by web scrapping.

-Web scrap for standvirtual powered by websites.
-It is made in a generic way just copy the url u want to scrap ex (https://ruisilauto.standvirtual.com/shop/?fbclid=IwAR27DajBHVEurxsXUb_JuR95As8EoJ6pADjnZ1tA-xGobouMq1UxCt1txI4&page=2) and then run the following command:
+web scrapping program for all powered by standvirtual pages. it generates a .json and .csv file with the desired data.

+edit params.json file to change requested data.

 use:
 ```